Bhat-Gurunandan/ajeeb-goa/markdown/chapter10.md

 > *“Whose advice are you going to take?
 Mr Yeshwantrao Chavan’s or Mr
 > Dayanand Bandodkar’s"?*

-The Navhind Times, who published this incident with this question itself as a headline, reported that the audience shouted: “*Of course, Mr Chavan!*”
+*The Navhind Times*, who published this incident with this question itself as a headline, reported that the audience shouted: “*Of course, Mr Chavan!*”